Second Life: History

 Second Life was honored at the Technology & Engineering Emmy Awards for advancing the development of online sites with user-generated content in 2008, adding to the media attention.
 Rosedale accepted the award, although he had announced plans to step down from his position as Linden Lab CEO and to become chairman of Linden Lab's board of directors instead in March 2008.
 Rosedale announced Mark Kingdon as the new CEO effective May 15, 2008.
 In 2010, Kingdon was replaced by Rosedale, who took over as interim CEO.
 After four months, Rosedale abruptly stepped down from the Interim CEO position.
 It was announced in October 2010 that Bob Komin, Linden Lab's chief financial officer and chief operating officer, would take over the CEO job for the immediate future.

 With the platform's failure to continue its high rate of growth after 2009, Linden Lab announced layoffs of 30% of its workforce in 2010.
 Some 21.3 million accounts were registered by this point, although the company did not make public any statistics regarding actual long-term consistent usage and numbers of dormant accounts.

 Despite speculation as to the actual size of the user base, Second Life continued as a commercial success.
 In 2015, Second Life users cashed out approximately US$60 million and Second Life had an estimated GDP of US$500 million, higher than some small countries.

 Recognizing improvements in computing power and particularly in computer graphics, Linden Lab began work on a successor to Second Life, a VR experience called Sansar, launching a public beta in July 2017.
 Uptake was low and Linden Lab halted development in 2020 to focus their attention fully on Second Life.
 The rights to Sansar's assets were sold to Wookey Search Technologies, who are expected to continue development on the title without Linden Lab.
-Second Life, the usage of which peaked in the first decade of the 21st century, has been cited as the first example of the metaverse, a concept which has been taken up by other major corporations such as Facebook in 2021.
+Second Life has been cited as the first example of the metaverse, a concept which has been taken up by other major corporations such as Facebook in 2021.
 As a notable precursor (which retains a small and loyal following), it provides several examples of virtual reality social issues and lessons learned.